this-vijay/this-vijay.github.io/performances.md

 <div class="pictures-container">
 'Mondays are Best for Flying out of Windows' was created by Perch Collective, specially commissioned for the Serendipity Arts Festival and premiered in Panjim, Goa in December 2018.
-It was created and performed by Iswar Lalitha, Rency Philip, Sachin Gurjale, Vijay Ravikumar and Vinod Ravindran, and Rajiv Krishnan with music composed and played by Abhaydev Praful.
+It was created and performed by Iswar Lalitha, Rency Philip, Sachin Gurjale, Vijay Ravikumar and Vinod Ravindran, along with Anushka Meenakshi and director Rajiv Krishnan, with music composed and played by Abhaydev Praful.

  <img src="../images/performance/kharms5.jpg" class="shrinkToFit" height="200">
 </div>